ddcovery/spheres_collision/README.md

   // Gets the partition number associated to an x value
   // remarks: Partition is 1 for the first one.
   Function partition_n(x:Real):Integer
-    If this.size==+Infinite Then
-      Return 1;
-    Else
     Return 1 + Integer( (x-x_min) / size )
   End
 End
-End
 ```
+**Remarks**:  Partitioner requires, at least, 1 sphere to work

+## The final algorithm

-The algorithm based on partitions must me adapted to the new "partitioner" that treats partition as a number.
+The algorithm based on partitions must me adapted to the proposed "partitioner" that treats partition as a number.

 In the new version, we have to manage "manually" te partitions spheres using "dynamic" arrays